No items found.

 How Does Physiotherapy Help After a Concussion?

-Specialized concussion physiotherapy assesses and treats the three systems often affected: the vestibular system, the oculomotor system, and the cervical spine (neck).
-Physiotherapists trained in concussion management can guide your return to activity and significantly speed up your recovery.
+Physical therapy specializing in concussions assesses and treats three key systems: the vestibular system, the oculomotor system, and the cervical spine.
+Physical therapists trained in concussions can guide patients’ return to activity and significantly speed up their recovery.

 Your physiotherapist will conduct a detailed assessment including: